 Built in 1897, this Richardson Romanesque structure has three granite pillars across the front entrance.
 The entrance is clothed in American flag banners in anticipation of the Fourth of July just two weeks away at the time of the photo.
 Above it all, a corner, four-faced clock tower rises 100 feet above the ground and keeps accurate time.

 This courthouse can be found on the National Register of Historic Places.
-Here’s some additional information at Wikipedia.
-That entry however, doesn’t mention the cannon found on the courthouse lawn.
+Here’s some additional information on Wikipedia.
+That entry, however, doesn’t mention the cannon found on the courthouse lawn.
 It seems too large to be from the Civil War — perhaps it’s a World War I artifact.